When the water in Last Village dries up and its residents disappear, only Ash is left behind.

 He sets off on a dangerous journey, searching for answers, hoping for a rumoured land to the north where life still thrives.

 But not all rumours can be trusted ...
 The truth lying in wait for Ash will change his world for ever.

 A spark of inspiration

 Spark is set at an undisclosed point in the future, in a world ruined by climate change.
 Civilisation has collapsed, the weather is hot and stormy, and water is scarce.
 Life, where it survives, is hard.
-It's a terrifying premise, and yet this scenario is - quite possibly - what awaits us in real life.
+It's a terrifying premise, and yet this scenario is - quite possibly - what awaits future generations on planet Earth.

-Ash is one such person.
-When he wakes to find that everyone in Last Village has disappeared, he sets off in search of answers.
+Ash is one such survivor.
+When he wakes to find Last Village deserted, he sets off in search of answers.
 He encounters a decimated landscape, sparsely populated by dangerous, desperate people.
-But he also finds answers to questions that have plagued him his whole life: truths it might have been better not to know.
+But he also finds answers to questions that have haunted him his whole life: truths it might have been better not to know.

 Writing Spark was like reaching through a heavy curtain, not knowing what unpleasantness might meet my fingertips on the other side.
 It is the kind of story that I hope remains just a story.